Bissau

 Bissau (/bɪˈsaʊ/; /pt/) is the capital and largest city of Guinea-Bissau.
 As of 2015, it had a population of 492,004.
-Bissau is located on the Geba River estuary, off the Atlantic Ocean, and is Guinea-Bissau's largest city, major port, its administrative and military center.
+Bissau is located on the Geba River estuary, off the Atlantic Ocean, and is Guinea-Bissau's major port, as well as the country's administrative and military center.

 Etymology

-The term Bissau may have come from the name of a clan N'nssassun, in its plural form Bôssassun.
+The term "Bissau" may have come from the name of a clan, N'nssassun, in its plural form Bôssassun.
 Intchassu (Bôssassu) was the name given to the nephew of King Mecau—the first sovereign of the Bissau—son of his sister Pungenhum.
 Bôssassu formed a clan of the Papel peoples.

 History

 From well before the arrival of Europeans to the early 20th century, the island of Bissau was governed as a kingdom inhabited by the Papel people.
 According to oral tradition, the kingdom was founded by Mecau, the son of the king of Quinara (Guinala), who moved to the area with his pregnant sister, six wives, and subjects of his father's kingdom.
 The kingdom was composed of seven clans, descended from the sister and six wives.
 The Bossassun clan, which descends from the sister, inherited the throne.
 The Kingdom of Bissau was highly stratified.
 The king's coronation involved the practice of binding and beating the king, as the king should know what punishment felt like before administering it, as well as the presentation of a spear, the royal badge of office.
 When the Portuguese began to trade there in the 16th century, the king of Bissau was among the most supportive monarchs of the region.
 In 1680 Bissau even helped the Portuguese in a conflict with the Papels of Cacheu.

 The city was founded in 1687 as a Portuguese trading post.
 During this same period French activities in the area were increasing.
 Although the king of Bissau Bacompolco refused them permission to build a fort, he did grant them a trading factory, from which they shipped thousands of slaves, among other things.
 In response the Portuguese Conselho Ultramarino established the captaincy-general of Bissau, and by 1696 the town had a fort, a church, and a hospital.
 It was the main emporium for trade on and south of the Geba river, and was rivaling if not eclipsing Cacheu in importance.

 Bacompulco died in 1696.
 King Incinhate emerged from the ensuing succession dispute despite tacit Portuguese opposition, and relations rapidly deteriorated.
 When Captain-General Pinheiro tried to enforce Portugal's monopoly in defiance of the Papel policy of free trade, Incinhate surrounded the incomplete fort and threatened to massacre the inhabitants.
 Pinheiro later died in Papel custody.
 Unable to enforce a trading monopoly or collect duties from foreign shipping, the Portuguese soon abandoned the fort.
 They returned in 1753 but, faced with determined Papel resistance, were unable to build a new fort and left two years later.